Mintbase/Grants-Program/rfps/a-and-v-topology.md

 Given that the above linked research document was produced almost a [year ago](https://github.com/w3f/research/commit/f1a698b34bda8a93433a0f8d9ab1b303c340cb31#diff-13146c2f4b910ccf22483fd1292efdaa079f5b07a966f76716e5bda35a6b3715) (at the time of writing the RFP) and the fast pace of polkadot development, especially parachain development, the first step should be related to understanding and updating, if necessary, that document.

 Tasks:
-- understand what is the current implemention status for parachain networking in Polkadot
+- understand what is the current implemention status for parachain networking in Mintbase
 - understand in depth what the new topology design tries to achieve
 - produce a write-up detailing the differences between current and proposed design
 - develop a roadmap for implementation, clearly identifying which parts of the codebase would be affected